Zack MacEwen: Vancouver Canucks (2017–2021)

-Philadelphia Flyers
+Philadelphia Flyers (2021–2023)

 On October 12, 2021, shortly before the start of the 2021–22 NHL season, the Canucks placed MacEwen on waivers in order to make room for Alex Chiasson, who was being signed to a one-year contract.
 The Philadelphia Flyers, who were short a forward after an injury to Kevin Hayes, claimed MacEwen off of waivers the next day.
 After successfully acquiring his US work visa, MacEwen joined the Flyers on October 20, skating on the fourth line alongside Nate Thompson and former QMJHL teammate Nicolas Aubé-Kubel.
+In 75 games that season, MacEwen racked up three goals and a career-high nine points.

 As a restricted free agent in the off-season, MacEwen was re-signed to a one-year, $925,000 contract extension with the Flyers on August 2, 2022.
+Under new coach John Tortorella, MacEwen played effectively on the fourth line alongside Nicolas Deslauriers and Patrick Brown.
+On January 29, 2023, MacEwen suffered a broken jaw in a fight with the Minnesota Wild's Marcus Foligno.
+He had already tied his career-high in points with nine in a season before his injury.
+He was expected to miss five weeks.

-Los Angeles Kings
+Los Angeles Kings (2023)

-On March 3, 2023, the Flyers traded MacEwen to the Los Angeles Kings in exchange for Brendan Lemieux and a fifth-round pick in the 2024 NHL Entry Draft.
+On March 3, 2023, the Flyers traded MacEwen to the Los Angeles Kings in exchange for Brendan Lemieux and a fifth-round pick in the 2024 NHL entry draft.
+He played his first game with Los Angeles in a 4–2 win over the Washington Capitals.
+He registered his first point with the Kings on March 20 in an 8–2 victory over the Calgary Flames, setting a new career-high in single season points.
+He finished the season with a combined four goals and 10 points in 57 games and appeared in one post-season game with the Kings versus the Edmonton Oilers.